mernish/skyii/README.md

    php yii skyii/install
    ```

    It will also run `migrate` command with your confirmation as well as setup proper folder paths in htaccess.
+But just in case
+   if it does not run the migrations on its own then you will have to run `php yii migrate` in console.

 4. Navigate to the admin panel and wait for few seconds while all the caches are being generated.